Is UChicago Test Optional?

 Submitting Letters of Recommendation

-Because you can add letters of recommendation to your application after the application deadline, you do not need to ask your recommender to submit their letter before or at the same time as you have submitted your application.
-This is because you can add letters of recommendation to your application after the application deadline.
+Because you can add letters of recommendation to your application after the deadline, you do not need to ask your recommender to submit their letter before or at the same time as you have submitted your application.
+This is because you can add letters of recommendation to your application after the deadline.

 Supplemental Recommendations